celigo/integrator-extension/README.md

 * The function will be passed one 'options' argument that has the following fields:
 *   'bearerToken' - a one-time bearer token which can be used to invoke selected integrator.io API routes.
 *   'data' - an array of records representing one page of data.
 A record can be an object {} or array [] depending on the data source.
-*   'errors' - an array of errors where each error has the structure {code: '', message: '', source: ''}.
+*   'errors' - an array of errors where each error has the structure {code: '', message: '', source: '', classification: ''}.
+Here "classification" indicates the category in which error falls into.
+Sample values of which are "Value", "Missing", "Connection", "Intermittent", "Governance", "Parse", "Duplicate", "None" etc., This field is only sent when the feature "autopilot" is enabled for the account.
 *   '_exportId' - the _exportId currently running.
 *   '_connectionId' - the _connectionId currently running.
 *   '_flowId' - the _flowId currently running.